nogibjj/SalesReport_YCLiu/README.md

    <br>b. _.gitignore_: specify file names to ignore.

 4. **Description of the project**
-   <br>c. _README.md_: THIS FILE, explaining the purpose and structure of the directory, with example output and screenshots of scheduled execition.
+   <br>c. _README.md_: THIS FILE, explaining the purpose and structure of the directory, with example output and screenshots of scheduled execution.